-b.
-Average Daily Traffic.

-d.
-Volume to Capacity ratio.

-e. $\Delta$ denotes a Project-induced increase in the Volume to Capacity ratio.

-f.
-With a speed limit of 50 mph, a curb-to-curb width of approximately 108 feet, a 20-foot landscaped median and no on-street parking, the characteristics of this segment functions as a Primary Arterial with an LOS E capacity of 60,000 ADT.
+- a.
+Capacities based on City of San Diego Roadway Classification & LOS table (See Appendix B). - b.
+Average Daily Traffic. - c.
+Level of Service. - d.
+Volume to Capacity ratio. - e. $\Delta$ denotes a Project-induced increase in the Volume to Capacity ratio. - f.
+With a speed limit of 50 mph, a curb-to-curb width of approximately 108 feet, a 20-foot landscaped median and no on-street parking, the characteristics of this segment functions as a Primary Arterial with an LOS E capacity of 60,000 ADT. - g.

-g.
 Roadway consists of two travel lanes with a two-way center turn lane.
 Rancho Bernardo Community Plan 3-Lane Collector equivalent to 2-Lane Collector with TWLTL (third lane).